runningfalcon/runningfalcon.github.io/index.md

 **Engineer**

-In the beningging you will very much be an analyst but eventually you'll come to do the following
+In the beginning you will very much be an analyst but eventually you'll come to do the following

 - Handle the data life cycle end-to-end from ingestion all the way to consumption